ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter (not Plane or Rover).

-Enable ``GUIDED`` mode to hand over control to an external controller.
+Enable ``GUIDED`` mode to hand over control to an external controller/:ref:`common-companion-computers`.
+The :ref:`common-companion-computers`  would then send MAVLink commands to control the vehicle.

 See also :ref:`MAV_CMD_DO_GUIDED_LIMITS <mav_cmd_do_guided_limits>`
 for information on how to apply time, altitude and distance limits on the external control.

-[site wiki="copter"]
 Copter
 ~~~~~~

 Enable ``GUIDED`` mode to hand over control to an external controller.
-See :ref:`Guided Mode <copter:ac2_guidedmode>`
+See :ref:`Guided Mode <copter:ac2_guidedmode>`for more information.
-for more information.

-#HW TODO: Questions - Randy - How is this command actually "used" ?
-Ie
-when you've turned on guided mode, does this mean you can then just send
-up individual mission commands ? ie from a DroneKit point of view, how
-do you use this.

 **Command parameters**